StylonWang/spaceport/README.md

-Spaceport: a multi-room version of Airport/Shareport to allow
-           playback of one music across rooms.
+Spaceport
 ============

+Spaceport is a multi-room version of Airport/Shareport to allow playback of one music across rooms.